shuvo009/BindingPasswordBox/README.md

 BindingPasswordBox
 ==================

-By Default WPF does not support passwordBox Binding.
+By Default WPF does not support passwordBox data binding.

-This little project help to binding PasswordBox in MVVM
+This little project help to binding password in PasswordBox in MVVM